You may wish to read a short introduction to this section with a map of the region first.

 Views of the portico at the eastern entrance to the town

 When the Romans conquered the region they established a sort of protectorate over Olba which continued to be ruled by its priests, at least until Emperor Vespasian reorganized the administrative structure of the region.
 The Romans allowed the Teucrides to mint coins which made reference to the emperors; archaeologists and numismatists have been able to establish the territory controlled by Olba (which included Elaiussa) and its history by analyzing the coins found in the region.

 Temple to Zeus

-Prior to the process of Hellenization, in Asia Minor the prevalent beliefs were centred around female deifications of the Earth Mother, such as Cybele; even after the adoption of the Greek pantheon the towns of the region continued to build large temples dedicated to goddesses (to Diana at Ephesus, to Venus at Afrodisia, to Leto at Letoon, etc.).
+Prior to the process of Hellenization, in Asia Minor the prevalent beliefs were centred around female deifications of the Earth Mother, such as Cybele; even after the adoption of the Greek pantheon the towns of the region continued to build large temples dedicated to goddesses (to Artemis at Ephesus, to Aphrodite at Afrodisias, to Leto at Letoon, etc.).

 Details: (left) Temple to Zeus; (right) Temple to Tyche

 The temple to Tyche was most likely rebuilt during the Roman rule on a previous shrine; its columns are made of Egyptian granite and small eagles (a symbol of Rome) can be seen on the capitals.
 The elaborate design of the capitals of both temples are an indication that Olba was in contact with the most developed centres of the eastern Mediterranean region.